Close

 How We Protect Personal Information

 King & Spalding has appropriate physical, technical, and administrative safeguards in place designed to protect your Personal Information from loss, misuse, unauthorized access, disclosure, alteration, or destruction.
 You should keep in mind, however, that no Internet transmission is ever 100% secure or error-free.
 In particular, e-mail sent to or from our website may not be secure, and you should therefore take special care in deciding what information you send to us via e-mail.
 Please also read our Disclaimer before sending any information to us.
-Moreover, where you use passwords, ID numbers, or other special access features to access our website, it is your responsibility to safeguard them.

 How Long We Retain Personal Information